 And because stick insects are indeed quite fragile, it is not uncommon for them to lose a leg, especially if they are not handled correctly.
 It is for this reason that it is extremely important to take care when lifting your sticks from an enclosure.
-To this end, one of the questions we get asked quite often is can stick insects re-grow legs?
+To this end, one of the questions I get asked quite often is can stick insects re-grow legs?
 The answer to this question is that it depends on the age of the stick insect.

 What Happens if a Stick Insect Loses a Leg?

 Before we get into that though, it might be prudent to look at the reasons stick insects lose their legs.
 As mentioned above, quite often it can happen when the stick is handled roughly.
 It can also happen when the stick insect is removed from its enclosure, especially when it is attached to a twig or leaf and won’t let go (which they usually don’t).
 They can also lose legs when moulting.

 Stick insects shed their skins a number of times before reaching adulthood.
 During every moult they will grow a little bit.
 Sometimes a leg can get lost during the shedding of skin, but this tends to only happen if the enclosure is not high enough to allow room for shedding to occur or if the air within the enclosure is too dry.
 Your tank or enclosure needs to be at the very least twice as high as the length of an adult stick insect and that you are spraying it with water regularly to keep the air humid.
 This can help prevent the loss of limbs during shedding.